adaneshp/Computer-Aided-Design/CA1/README.md

 # FPGA Hardware Resources
-- This code was developed in October, 2015.
+- This code was developed in November, 2016.

 In this assignment, you are to design a dot-production module.
 The block diagram of the module is shown in Figure 1.
 The module is intended to calculate dot-product of two vectors of 8-bit data with a size of 8.
 The result is a 19-bit integer number which is the dot-product of the two vectors.